Essential Oils And Aromatherapy: Could They Work For Bipolar Disorder?

 Rawpixel

 For example, a 2021 research review concluded that several types of essential oils showed promise in relieving anxiety or depression.
-This suggests that they might be useful for reducing the intensity of depressive or anxious episodes, which are often experienced by those diagnosed with bipolar disorder.
+This result suggests that they might be useful for reducing the intensity of depressive or anxious episodes, which are often experienced by those diagnosed with bipolar disorder.

 Lavender (Lavandula angustifolia)